Entering the Sacred River of Grief

 Join Karla McLaren, M.Ed. and Dynamic Emotional Integration® professionals Sherry Olander and Andrea Watkins for a online exploration of grief that culminates in a 3-day online grief ritual (ritual schedule to be announced).

 Attendance Requirements: We will not be recording any of our Zooms.
-Each Zoom is a vital part of preparation and community building, so if you cannot be present in our Zooms on December 31, January 7, and January 13 to 15 (see below), this is not the right time for you to join this ritual.
+Each Zoom is a vital part of ritual preparation and community building, so if you cannot be present in our Zooms on December 2, December 9, and the weekend of December 15 to 17 (see below), this is not the right time for you to join this ritual.
 Please join us in our next grief ritual instead.

 What You’ll Learn: